 Pickling is a method of food preservation that works by immersing foods in an acidic solution, like vinegar, that changes both the taste and texture of the food.
 It also involves the use of heat, which serves to destroy and inhibit the growth of any microorganisms.

 The fastest and easiest way is quick pickling, in which vinegar along with sugar, salt, and sometimes various herbs or spices are brought to a boil and then poured over fruits or vegetables that are left to soak for a short time.

-And even though vinegar is a product of fermentation, pickled foods are not fermented by default, as they don't produce the same probiotic and enzymatic qualities of fermented foods.
+And even though vinegar is a product of fermentation, pickled vegetables or foods are not fermented by default, as they don’t produce the same probiotic and enzymatic qualities of fermented foods.